k1suxu/DNCL-Python-Translator/README.md

 <br>
 *Note*: The programs `2014_3_2`, `2014_3_3`, and `2015_3_3` exhibit unexpected behavior and produce different execution results.<br>
-- For the first two, this is due to size definitions for arrays.
+- For the first two, this is due to the deference of the way to print an array.
 - For the third, differences arise from out-of-bound array references.
 </details>